z4kn4fein/stashbox/docs/usage/basics.md

 <!-- panels:start -->

 <!-- div:left-panel -->
-You can register a service to itself without specifying a service type, only the implementation.
+You can register a service to itself without specifying a service type, only the implementation (self registration).

 In this case, the given implementation is considered as the service type and must be used for requesting the service (`DbBackup` in the example).